MishraShikhar/OCVS/OCVS/ExportWorkload.md

 ![](./images/Lab200/200_1.png " ")

 - Provide a name for the virtual machine.
-We will using the name **oscommerce** going forward.
+We will be using the name **oscommerce** going forward.
 Also, specify a path for the VM.
 After that, click on **Import**.

 ![](./images/Lab200/200_2.png " ")